 Pittsburgh, PA 15237

 Number of Fellows: 1

 Compensation: R6 salary level and full benefits

 The fellowship is designed to provide a thorough understanding of shoulder and elbow anatomy and pathologic conditions and teach the latest techniques in open, arthroscopic, and endoscopic surgery.
 The fellow will share rotation time at UPMC with Drs.
 Schmidt and Sotereanos and during this period is projected to be involved in over 500 cases.
 The case load will include innovative surgeries like arthroscopic muscle transfers, revision total shoulder arthroplasties, arthroscopic and open elbow releases, and endoscopic and open distal biceps repairs.
 The fellow will also rotate with Dr. Lin on a weekly basis emphasizing the sports medicine side of shoulder and elbow pathology.
-Dr. McMahon, currently the Orthopaedic Chief of the VA, will focus on the reconstructive aspects of shoulder and elbow surgery and help foster a working relationship between the fellow and rotating UMPC orthopedic residents.

 The educational curriculum consists of weekly shoulder and elbow conferences, combined UPMC sports/shoulder and elbow conferences, bi-weekly cadaveric wet laboratories (scope equipment), bi-weekly research conferences, monthly journal clubs, and bimonthly mortality and morbidity conferences.
 The curriculum is intended to provide the fellow the opportunity to develop a solid knowledge base and skill set on which to start his/her career.